Scenario Planning

 What is being built

 The scale of individual projects is staggering.
-Elon Musk’s xAI deployed Colossus — a cluster of 100,000 GPUs — in just 122 days in late 2024.
-Microsoft’s Rainier project targets 500,000 GPUs.
-Meta’s Abilene aims for 450,000.
-The Stargate project (a joint venture between OpenAI, Oracle, and SoftBank) plans clusters exceeding one gigawatt of power — the equivalent of a nuclear power plant dedicated to AI.
+Elon Musk’s xAI deployed Colossus, a cluster of 100,000 GPUs, in just 122 days in late 2024.
+Project Rainier, the cluster Amazon built for Anthropic, spans roughly 500,000 chips.
+The Stargate project (a joint venture between OpenAI, Oracle, and SoftBank) targets 450,000 GPUs at its Abilene, Texas flagship and plans clusters exceeding one gigawatt of power, the equivalent of a nuclear power plant dedicated to AI, while Meta’s Hyperion campus in Louisiana is designed for five.
 At these scales, the limiting factor shifts from chip availability to raw electrical power: the Three Mile Island nuclear facility is being restarted specifically to supply AI data centers.
+Whether the atoms can keep pace with the money is its own force now; Current 7 takes up that story in full.

 The inference bet

 A common misunderstanding is that all this money is about training bigger models.
-In reality, the labs are increasingly betting that inference — running models at scale for millions of users — will dominate AI compute, accounting for roughly 70% by 2030.
+In reality, the labs are increasingly betting that inference, running models at scale for millions of users, will dominate AI compute.
+Deloitte’s 2026 predictions already put inference at roughly two-thirds of all AI compute this year reported, and Brookfield’s infrastructure forecast has it at roughly 75% of AI compute demand by 2030 reported.
 Training a frontier model is a one-time cost; serving it to every enterprise customer, every developer, every consumer product is a continuous cost that scales with adoption.
 The capex surge is as much about building the serving infrastructure for AI-powered products as it is about training the next generation of models.

-This is the core planning insight of Scenario 1: even if you believe the current generation of AI is “good enough,” the investment already committed will produce outcomes over the next 2–4 years.
-Those outcomes — faster models, cheaper inference, new capabilities — will change what’s possible and what’s expected.
-Your plans need to account for a moving target, not a snapshot.
+This is the core planning insight of Current 1: even if you believe the current generation of AI is “good enough,” the investment already committed will produce outcomes over the next 2–4 years.
+Those outcomes (faster models, cheaper inference, new capabilities) will change what’s possible and what’s expected.
+Your plans need to account for a moving target rather than a snapshot.

 - Hyperscaler capex guidance continues rising >30% year-over-year through 2027